moteutsch/Practical-OOP/article.markdown

 The `showAllQuizes()` method wraps the `QuizMapper::findAll()` method.
 We could make `$mapper` public, but we'd break encapsulation by leaking low-level operations to the higher level classes.

 The `startQuiz()` method begins the quiz passed as an argument by storing the quiz in the session for future reference.
-It accepts either a quiz entity object or a quiz ID, in which case it looks up the quiz using the `$mapper`.
+It accepts either a quiz entity object or a quiz ID, in which case it tries to find the quiz using the `$mapper`.
 The method uses the `$_SESSION` superglobal directly, which isn't best practice--the service would break if used in a command-line context, for instance--, but there's no need to over-complicate the service yet.
 Later we would use a session interface that is implementation ambivalent [wrong word] for the user to pass the correct instance of for his purposes.
 [Re-work sentence]

-The `getQuestion()` method tries getting the next question of the current quiz from the database, [word for giving responsibility to lower level] to other helpers methods, and throws an exception if the quiz is over or the user isn't in the middle of a quiz.
+The `getQuestion()` method tries getting the next question of the current quiz from the database, delegating to other helpers methods, and throws an exception if the quiz is over or the user isn't in the middle of a quiz.

 The `checkSolution()` method returns whether the user's solution is correct, and updates the session to reflect the state of the quiz after the question is answered.